You are $75 away from free shipping

 Sorry, you must log in to save an item.

-As we mentioned, dry brushing is an exfoliating technique, the same way sugar scrubs and glycolic acid peels are exfoliation methods.
-Getting more specific, dry brushing is a mechanical exfoliation method (sometimes known as physical exfoliation) that involves rubbing a dry body brush (or a loofah if you have sensitive skin) across your skin to gently slough off dead skin cells on the skin’s surface.
-Dry brushing is often part of spa treatments, so you may have already experienced it without giving it much thought!
+Dry brushing is a form of mechanical exfoliation (sometimes known as physical exfoliation) and involves rubbing a dry body brush (or a loofah if you have sensitive skin) over your skin to gently remove dead skin cells on the skin’s surface.
+Often a part of spa treatments, you may have already experienced the wonders of dry brushing without even realizing it!